blueseerERP/blueseer/documentation/install_readme.txt

 Now...with all that said...here's how to install the sqlite Version.

 Install Steps:
-1. Download blueseer.install.sqlite.win.zip to your local PC
+1. Download blueseer.sqlite.win.zip to your local PC
 2. Extract installer from zip file
 3. Run the package installer blueseer.sqlite.win.exe (you may need admin rights)
 4. When finished, you should have a shortcut on your desktop to launch the blueseer application.